Lost-Outpost/Telsera/GAMEPLAY.md

   > :video_game: You can find Merlin at the Summoning Circle just north of Morthal

 ## Homes

-- [Naaslaarum - A Forgotten Vale Player Home](https://www.nexusmods.com/skyrimspecialedition/mods/75180) - Adds a player home to the Forgotten Vale with a great view of the ice falls

 - [Dovahkiin's Vault](https://www.nexusmods.com/skyrimspecialedition/mods/42237) - A small vault in the Throat of the World for storing away all those sketchy arcane objects in a safe location away from innocent people and your family.
 Only accessible with Clear Skies shout